audulus/rui/README.md

 # rui
-Experimental Rust UI library for Audulus
+Experimental Rust UI library for Audulus. "rui" is a temporary name.

 Looks like this: